pressly/scene-router/README.md

 if you want to `goback` to previous scene, don't provide any `path`.

 if the path not found, the `goback` is noop.

+#### AreaList

+if you plan to implement tabs with scene-router, you should use `AreaList`.
+This component is wrapping all the `Area` component that you need and you can easily switch between them by using `activeArea('name of area')`.
+Please refer to the example.

+`AreaList` has all the methods of `Area` plus `activeArea`.

 ## Contributions